smpanaro/Spec-Bench/Readme.md

 <font color="gray">Speedup comparison of Speculative Decoding methods on Spec-Bench, evaluated by Vicuna-7B-v1.3.</font>
 </div>

+> [!TIP]
+> Looking for the Token Recycling benchmarks on this branch?
+Scroll to the bottom of this README.

 ## Introduction

 Spec-Bench is a comprehensive benchmark designed for assessing Speculative Decoding methods across diverse scenarios.
 Based on Spec-Bench, we aim to establish and maintain a unified evaluation platform for open-source Speculative Decoding approaches.
 This platform facilitates the systematic assessment of existing methods ***in the same device and testing environment***, thereby ensuring fair comparisons.